hashgraph/hedera-mirror-node/README.md

 Docker compose scripts are available in the `docker` folder.
 A `buildImages.sh` script ensures the necessary data is available to the images via volumes, builds the images and starts the containers.

+./buildimages.sh will prompt whether you want to download the 0.0.102 file from the network (it is recommended you do so the first time).
+If you answer 2 (no), the file will not be downloaded, if you answer 1 (yes), you will be prompted for the following information:

+-Node address in the format of `ip:port` or `host:port`.
+E.g. 192.168.0.2:50211
+-Node ID, the Hedera account for the node (e.g. 0.0.3).
+-Operator ID, your account (e.g. 0.0.2031)
+-Operator key, the private key for your account

 Note: Shutting down the database container via `docker-compose down` may result in a corrupted database that may not restart or may take longer than usual to restart.

 In order to avoid this, shell into the container and issue the following command: